harlo/harlo.github.io/_posts/2014-05-31-a-deaddrop-i-made.markdown

 ####Step 1: Hello OpenWRT!####

-Install the OpenWRT and PirateBox software on your router according to [these instructions][darts_ins].
+Install the OpenWRT firmware and PirateBox software on your router according to [these instructions][darts_ins].
 It's ok if you brick yours.
 It's recoverable.
 Once you've verified that PirateBox is working (meaning you can find the access point, join the network, and even send a chat message) you'll be super impressed with what you've got so far.
 However, we want to make some l33t cloak-n-dagger crap, so let's rip out their interface and make out own!

 ####Step 2: Let's add PHP####